-So over the course of the last few years, I’ve tweaked and changed, swapped and substituted, and come up with something that I think is dang near perfection.
+So over the course of the last few years, I’ve tweaked and changed, swapped and substituted, and come up with something that I think is dang near perfection and possibly the best red velvet cake recipe.
 It’s light and tender, super moist, crazy flavorful with a bold red color, and it’s covered in a decadent cream cheese frosting that’s studded with toasted pecans.
 Do I have your attention?

 Admittedly, I’m not a huge fan of the fuss of layer cakes – give me a sheet cake any day! – but every now and then a special occasion warrants a special cake.
 And this is the one.

-We start with cake flour.
-I know, it’s not necessarily something that you have in the pantry, but it’s important.
-Cake flour is a very fine, low protein flour.
+Cake Flour – I know, it’s not necessarily something that you have in the pantry, but it’s important.
+Cake flour is a very fine, low-protein flour.
 It makes cakes super tender because the lack of protein helps prevent gluten formation which makes baked goods chewy.
 Gluten is a great thing in pizza crust, but not in cake.
-Se we use a low protein flour to keep it from developing.
+So, we use a low protein flour to keep it from developing.
 It’s pretty easy to get your hands on.

-Next, let’s talk fat.
-This cake includes melted butter and vegetable oil.
+Melted Butter & Vegetable Oil – This cake includes both melted butter and vegetable oil.
 Butter adds great flavor but can often cause cakes to be denser and dry out a bit.
 Oil makes cakes super light and keeps them moist longer.
 So since we want our cake to be tender, light, moist, and flavorful, a combination of both butter and oil is what we need.

-Speaking of acid, we’re going to add another one, too.
-Buttermilk.
+Buttermilk – Speaking of acid, we’re going to add another one – buttermilk.
 Buttermilk gives us more acid to activate the chemical reaction in the baking soda and also plays an important part in the flavor profile of the cake.

 Recipe Card